Home Topics Churchyard Miscellany Transcripts References Family History Glossary Latest Beeston Blog About us Site Search

 These pages are produced by David Hallam who has become well-known for his specialist interest in the history of the area.
 David, was born in Beeston in 1939 and grew up in a family with strong local links and within which Beeston in the past was a topic whenever they met as a family.
 A school project when aged about nine, on the origin of Beeston's street names, was rewarded with an afternoon spent with the renowned local historian Arthur Cossons - then Head Teacher of Church St Schools - a fascinating experience which led to a lifetime's interest in local history.

 A founder member, now Honorary Vice President, of Beeston and District Local History Society, David has seen the interest of local people - both old established residents and newcomers to the area - develop in the last 30 years.
-More recently, contacts through the growing Internet communities has shown the very real wider interest from Beeston-connected families around the world.
-David freely assists their enquiries and, for the more comprehensive requirement, is also able to offer a professional service through his "Notts Forgotten" specialist consultancy
+More recently, contacts through the growing Internet communities have shown the very real wider interest from Beeston-connected families around the world.
+David freely assists their enquiries and welcomes any information they, in turn, may be able to provide.

 Site designed & maintained